jafranswa/dogService/README.md

 # dogService

-## under construction docs comming soon but first, all the dog friends!
+## under construction docs coming soon but first, all the dog friends!